FrankCJ0910/Python-EDA/README.md

   plt.title("Number of Songs Released on a Specific Month") plt.show()
 ```
-We see that the month of january and may have more song released compared to other months
+We see that the month of january and may have more song released compared to other months<br>

 ![alt text](https://github.com/FrankCJ0910/Python-EDA/blob/main/Images/MonthXSongs.png?raw=true)